decaf-dev/obsidian-dataloom/README.md

 | Undo               | `ctrl` + `z`                   | `cmd` + `z`                      |
 | Redo               | `ctrl` + `y`                   | `cmd` + `shift` + `z`            |

+## Features

+For a list of table features see: [https://trey-wallis.github.io/obsidian-notion-like-tables](https://trey-wallis.github.io/obsidian-notion-like-tables/features)

 ## Guides

-For detailed documentation on how to use the plugin please see: [https://trey-wallis.github.io/obsidian-notion-like-tables](https://trey-wallis.github.io/obsidian-notion-like-tables/guides)
+For detailed guides on how to use the table see: [https://trey-wallis.github.io/obsidian-notion-like-tables](https://trey-wallis.github.io/obsidian-notion-like-tables/guides)

 ## Settings